Chart Color Schemes

 Household Composition

-Adelaide features high concentrations of group households and lone person households, with a fairly typical median household size
+Adelaide features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 40.2% of all households, including 7.0% couples with children, 26.6% couples without children, and 4.7% single parent families.
-Non-family households comprise the remaining 59.8%, with lone person households at 45.4% and group households comprising 14.5%.
-The median household size is 1.8 people, matching the Greater Adelaide average.
+Family households account for 40.2% of all households, including 7.0% couples with children, 26.6% couples without children, and 4.7% single parent families.
+Non-family households constitute the remaining 59.8%, with lone person households at 45.4% and group households comprising 14.5%.
+The median household size is 1.8 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households